Observing network dynamics through sentinel nodes: Results

 As before, we assess the generalizability of these observations with an ANOVA.
 The dependent variable is $\ln \varepsilon$ evaluated on the given test dynamics.
-The independent variables are the training dynamics, test dynamics, network, and node set type (see Supplementary Section \ref{sec:alternate-dynamics} for details).
-Despite the substantial increase in $\varepsilon$ due to the lack of knowledge about the test dynamics, optimized node sets still achieve $\varepsilon$ that is 7.43 times smaller than completely random node sets ($p < 10^{-7}$) and 1.52 times smaller than degree-preserving node sets ($p < 10^{-7}$).
-We obtained similar results on the feasibility of transfer learning in the case of weighted networks (Supplementary Section \ref{sec:SIedgeweights} ) and directed networks (Supplementary Section \ref{sec:SIdirected} ).
+The independent variables are the training dynamics, test dynamics, network, and node set type (see Supplementary Section S12 for details).
+Despite the substantial increase in $\varepsilon$ due to the lack of knowledge about the test dynamics, optimized node sets still achieve $\varepsilon$ that is 7.43 times smaller than completely random node sets ($p < 10^{-7}$) and 1.52 times smaller than degree-preserving node sets ($p < 10^{-7}$) (see Table S19).
+We obtained similar results on the feasibility of transfer learning in the case of weighted networks (Table S3) and directed networks (Table S5).
 In summary, these results suggest that our optimization algorithm can select good sentinel node sets when we do not know the test dynamics, or even the type of bifurcation.

 We emphasize that these results in no way imply that the the observed network behavior is independent of the dynamics.
 Clearly, the network activity $\overline{x}$, which we wish to predict, and its bifurcation patterns, all arise from the interplay between structure and dynamics.
-Therefore, we expect that under different dynamic models the system's behavior may be fundamentally distinct.
-This phenomenon is clearly observed in Fig.\ \ref{fig:dyn-comp}c,d, where the same network hosts qualitatively different behavior when coupled with different dynamic models (double-well vs.\ SIS).
-The point is that the sentinels that can be used to observe these distinct $\overline{x}$ curves do transfer across dynamic models, because they are mainly determined by topology and at large independent of the system's dynamics.
+Therefore, we expect that under different dynamics the system's behavior may be fundamentally distinct.
+This phenomenon is clearly observed in Fig.\ \ref{fig:dyn-comp}c,d, where the same network hosts qualitatively different behavior when coupled with different dynamics (double-well vs.\ SIS).
+The point is that the sentinels that can be used to observe these distinct $\overline{x}$ curves do transfer across dynamics, because they are mainly determined by topology and at large independent of the system's dynamics.